History recent additions

 2. New information has been posted for Alexander Ross in "People of Culbokie".

 1. CCT Newsletter submission.

-The history section of the CCT web site is a fantastic resource about Culbokie’s past.
-Recent additions for those with an interest are:
+The History section of the CCT web site continues to evolve.
+Recent additions are:

 Most of the items in the Gallery were made available by Elspeth Weir, former teacher in the Primary School, who gave a talk to the Culbokie Church Centre Senior Citizens' Friendship Group, 2/3/2020.
 During the talk members of the audience shared their reminiscences, one of which resulted in this extra paragraph being added to the story of the Findon Hall.
 "The entrance porch of the old hall was on the left hand side and the kitchen at the far right.
 There was no heating in the hall and it was always cold.
 There was a badminton court set out inside and between games members of the club used to sit on the stage at the far right of the hall huddled around a paraffin heater to keep warm.
 Jock Watt, who later became Director of Leisure for Highland Council, used to take the schoolchildren for PE lessons in the hall and the school parties used to be held there.
 Scottish country dancing, drama groups and Raymond Bethune's pop band also used the Hall."

 NOTE: it is sometimes useful to right-click on an image and select "View image" as this might provide an enlarged image.